RailsGirlsWorkshopManagement/RailsGirlsWorkshopManagementApp/README.md

         fetch = +refs/heads/*:refs/remotes/heroku/*
 ```

-4. Settings for Environment Variables
+4.Settings for Environment Variables
   *run the following command in the terminal:

 ```
 $ heroku labs:enable user-env-compile --app app_name
 ```

-5. Push your app to heroku
+5.Push your app to heroku

 ```
 $ git push app_name master
 ```

-6.
+6.Create admins
 create migration and admin in rails console by running the following commands:

 ```